 "A pharmaceutical company utilizing computational drug design is like an organic chemist utilizing an NMR.

-It won't solve all of your problems,
+It won't solve all of your problems, but you are much better off with it than without it."

 (David C. Young - tables / pictures from his book follow)